 * Click here for rating key

 Morton's The Steakhouse Restaurant Review: The Morton's chain is all about quality steaks, salads and sides with plenty of seafood items thrown in to diversify the portfolio.
 The originator of the show-and-tell tableside menu, Morton's lays it on thick.
 But it's a good thick, and it's a fine place for good food and a good time in a clubby atmosphere.
 After a liquid cocktail (Mortinis, anyone?), dive into a shrimp or jumbo (a word frequently appearing on the menu) lump crab meat cocktail to start.
 Oysters Rockefeller feels right at home here, too.
 Chopped salad is a meal in its own.
-For meat and potato fans, we favor the porterhouse and the hashed browns.
-Chicken Bianco and Chilean sea bass cater to non-red meat eaters.
-Sides such as creamed spinach, sour cream mashed potatoes, and bacon and onion macaroni and cheese are à la carte, and large enough to share.
+Meat and potato fans can go for the signature cut Prime New York strip with “twice baked” au gratin potatoes.
+Whole baked Maine lobsters, chicken Christopher and honey-chili glazed salmon filet cater to non-red meat eaters.
+Sides such as creamed corn, sautéed broccoli florets, and onion rings are à la carte, and large enough to share.
 A gluten-free menu is available on request.
-There's nothing like a refreshing piece of Key lime pie or Morton's hot chocolate cake (so legendary, it’s trademarked as such) to wind up a steakhouse dinner.
-For those seeking the art of the deal (aka lighter bills), Morton’s “power hour” offers special pricing on drinks and bites at the bar, where there’s also a prime burger with fries.
+There's nothing like a hunky piece of carrot cake or Morton's hot chocolate cake (so legendary, it’s trademarked as such) to wind up a steakhouse dinner.
+For those seeking the art of the deal (aka lighter bills), Morton’s “power hour” offers special pricing on drinks and bites at the bar, where there’s also a Prime burger with fries.